You might have chemotherapy at home if:

-You're usually at the day clinic for a few hours.
-Before you can start your treatment you'll need some blood tests.
-The doctors need to see the results to check that it's safe for you to have treatment.
+You will usually see the doctor and have a blood test before each treatment.
+The doctors and pharmacists need to see the results to check that it's safe for you to have treatment.

 The amount of chemotherapy in the drip is individual for you and is worked out based on your weight, height and general health.

 You might need to take some tablets before you go into the day unit, such as anti sickness drugs.
 Even if you forget to take them, you should go for your appointment anyway.
 Tell the nurse when you arrive.

 You usually have treatment while sitting in a chair.
 As you'll be in the day unit for a few hours, it's a good idea to take things to do.
 You might like to take some newspapers or a book.